Jawkx/ASP.NET_core_mvc_learn/README.md

 - Created basic control function
 - Created some models
 - Created service class (granted not yet integrate with real data)
+- Created Migration for database
+- Learn to delete Fake service class for database and add a real one via sqllite